joeyverbeke/gradi-video-sync/docs/raspi_vlc_sync_plan.md

         WORKERS= \
         ./scripts/phase5_install_looper.sh
    ```
+   The helper automatically adds `--extraintf rc` in the VLC flags so each worker exposes the telnet control port; keep that flag in place if you edit the config manually.
 3. **Validation** – reboot each Pi and run `journalctl -u vlc_sync_video_looper -f` to confirm VLC launches under systemd.
 The desktop autostart file should no longer exist.

 ---